redpesk-labs/red-pak/QA/REDPAK.CNF.md

 ## Notation

-Configuration files are structured by the use of nested maps (or dictionnaries) and list of values.
+Configuration files are structured by the use of nested maps (or dictionaries) and list of values.
 In the remaining of that document, the entries are referenced using common notation for path in such structured data.
 This chapter details that notation.